BrandArrowLeftBack to Insights

 Stealing a march on net zero

-The FEO model runs reveal the importance of combining coal closures with emissions targets.
+The model runs reveal the importance of combining coal closures with emissions targets.
 Under the Early Coal Retirement scenario, power sector emissions drop rapidly in the first five years as those 21.7 GW of capacity start to come offline – more rapidly than under the Net Zero by 2060 scenario.
 The emissions savings from coal closures peak at 26 MtCO2 below net zero in 2027.
-Cumulatively over the 2023-28 period, Early Coal Retirement avoids 87 MtCO2 more than optimising Indonesia’s power sector to achieve Net Zero by 2060.
+Cumulatively over the 2023-28 period, Early Coal Retirement avoids 87 MtCO2 more than optimising Indonesia’s power sector to achieve net zero by 2060.

 The main reason for this is Indonesia’s existing coal commitments.
-There are currently 13 GW of new coal under construction in Indonesia, and FEO assumes that all of these plants get built in all scenarios.
+There are currently 13 GW of new coal under construction in Indonesia, and the model assumes that all of these plants get built in all scenarios.
 The difference in Early Coal Retirement is that plant closures outpace planned coal additions over the first five years.
 This scenario does not include any emission reduction constraint so coal capacity built in 2028-2030 can be used for firm power all the way until 2050, supplementing solar PV deployment as that gets cheaper.

 None of these scenarios allow for new coal from 2030 onwards.
 But in the Net Zero by 2060 scenario there is no incentive to build more coal pre-2030 above and beyond the 13 GW already in the pipeline, because the emission constraint will prevent it from being used.
-So the model optimises capacity buildout accordingly.
-[3]
+So the model optimises capacity buildout accordingly³.

 Limited funds, squandered gains